Portlaoise GAA: Chairperson

+As of 2025, Portlaoise have "split" the role of chairperson into a joint position shared by Eamon Fennelly and Dermot Costelloe.

 Club grounds

 Páirc Uí Fhaoláin

 It was not until the late 1970s that Portlaoise again had its own playing fields, on land adjacent to O'Moore Park on Father Brown Avenue, purchased from Laois County Board which helped fund a major development at the county grounds in the 1980s.

-The club centre was named after one of the club's most inspirational players, Paschal Delaney, while the grounds were named after one of the club's most loyal and loved officials, Bill Phelan, who was club secretary for many years and also county chairman.
-The committee room was named after another long serving secretary, Jimmy Cotter.
+The club centre was named after a former club player, Paschal Delaney, while the grounds were named after one of the club's former officials, Bill Phelan.
+Phelan was club secretary for many years and also county chairman.
+The committee room was named after another long-serving secretary, Jimmy Cotter.

 Rathleague

 With the growth of the number of teams and training demands for girls as well as boys, the grounds next to O'Moore Park, with only two full-size pitches, was proving too cramped for a growing urban club with over twenty teams including adult, juvenile and ladies football.
 At a special AGM it was decided to relocate to a 38-acre site at Rathleague and this is where the club now calls home.

 The club began development of Rathleague in 2009 which was completed in 2011.
 The pitch in Rathleague, near Bloomfield Cross, contains many pitches, juvenile and senior, including an all-weather senior pitch.

-Facilities are being added on a staged basis.